vuejs/vitepress/docs/guide/routing.md

 ## Customize the Mappings

 You may customize the mapping between directory structure and URL.
 It's useful when you have complex document structure.
-For example, let's say you have a several packages and would like to place documentations along with the source files like this.
+For example, let's say you have several packages and would like to place documentations along with the source files like this.

 ```
 .